Mork & Mindy: Connections to other shows

 When production on Mork & Mindy began, an extra scene was filmed and added to this episode for subsequent reruns.
-In the scene, Mork contacts Orson and explains that he decided to let Fonzie go, and was going to travel to the year 1978 to continue his mission.
+In the scene, Mork explains to Orson that he decided to let Fonzie go, and was going to travel to the year 1978 to continue his mission.
 In the pilot episode of Mork & Mindy, Orson tells Mork that he is assigning him to study the planet Earth.
-Mork remembers that he has been to Earth before to collect a specimen (Fonzie) but he "had to throw it back, though.
+Mork remembers that he has been to Earth before to collect a specimen (Fonzie), and adds that he "had to throw it back, though.
 Too small."

-Fonzie and Laverne of Laverne & Shirley appeared in the first episode of the show.
-In this segment, Mork relays to Mindy his trip to 1950s Milwaukee where Fonzie sets Mork up on a date with Laverne.
+Fonzie and Laverne (of Laverne & Shirley) appeared in the first episode of the show.
+In this segment, Mork relays to Mindy his trip to 1950s Milwaukee where Fonzie sets up Mork on a date with Laverne.

-Mork returned to Happy Days in the episode "Mork Returns" in which Mork tells Richie that he enjoys coming to the 1950s because life is simpler and more "humdrum" than in the 1970s.
+Mork returned to Happy Days in the episode "Mork Returns", in which Mork tells Richie that he enjoys coming to the 1950s because life is simpler and more "humdrum" than in the 1970s.
 Fonzie sees Mork and immediately tries to run away, but Mork freezes him and makes him stay.
-He eventually lets him go, but not before Fonzie asks Mork to reveal two things about the future: "cars and girls".
+Mork eventually releases Fonzie, but not before Fonzie asks him to reveal two things about the future: "cars and girls".
 Mork's response is, "In 1979... both are faster."
 The episode is mostly a retrospective in which clips are shown as Richie and Fonzie try to explain the concepts of love and friendship to Mork.

-Mork also appears in the first episode of Out of the Blue, "Random's Arrival", as a crossover stunt.
+Mork also appears in the first episode of Out of the Blue episode titled "Random's Arrival" as a crossover stunt.

 Home media

-Paramount Home Entertainment has released the entire series of Mork & Mindy on DVD in Region 1 in both individual season sets and a complete series configuration, while the first three seasons are available in Regions 2 and 4.
-The Region 1 DVD release of season 1 was from Paramount alone; subsequent releases in Region 1, as well as international season 1 releases, have been in conjunction with CBS DVD.
+Paramount Home Entertainment released the complete series on DVD in Region 1, in both individual season sets and a complete series configuration, while the four seasons are available in Regions 2 and 4.
+The Region 1 DVD of Season 1 was from Paramount alone; subsequent releases in Region 1, as well as international Season 1 releases, have been in conjunction with CBS DVD.

-In Australia, only the first three seasons were released individually followed by a complete series boxset on December 17, 2014.
-In 2020 Via Vision Entertainment obtained the rights to the series and is releasing a Complete Series boxset on December 16, 2020.
+In Australia, only the first three seasons were individually released, followed by a complete series boxset December 17, 2014.
+In 2020, Via Vision Entertainment obtained the rights to the series, and released a complete series box set December 16, 2020.

 Primetime Emmy Award nominations

 For its first season, Mork & Mindy was nominated for two Primetime Emmy Awards: Outstanding Comedy Series and Outstanding Lead Actor in a Comedy Series for Robin Williams.
-The program lost to Taxi and Williams lost to Carroll O'Connor for All in the Family.
+The program lost to Taxi, and Williams lost to Carroll O'Connor for All in the Family.